asifthewebguy/wallpaper0-changer/README.md

   - Change wallpaper every hour
   - Change wallpaper at a specific time each day
 - Caching for better performance
+- Optimized thumbnail storage with automatic compression
+- URL protocol support for changing wallpaper directly from links

 ## Requirements